Manhattan Beach Pier: Roundhouse Marine Studies Lab and Aquarium

 Aquarium and cafe at the end of the pier before the remodel.

 The Roundhouse Marine Studies Lab and Aquarium is located at the end of the pier, and is free to the public.
 The Aquarium includes a shark tank, tide pool touch tank with animals common to Southern California, tanks with lobsters, and baby sharks as well as brightly colored, non-native fish and invertebrates.
-During the summer, the aquarium is open from 2PM to 5PM on weekdays and 10AM to sunset on weekends.
-During the rest of the year, it is open from 2 p.m. to 8 p.m. on weekdays and 9 a.m. to 8 p.m. on weekends.
+During the summer, the aquarium is open from 2 PM to 5 PM on weekdays and 10 AM to sunset on weekends.
+During the rest of the year, it is open from 2 PM to 8 PM on weekdays and 9 AM to 8 AM on weekends.

 In January 2018, the aquarium was closed and construction began on a major renovation project.
 The sealife was relocated to a temporary structure near the entrance to the pier during the renovations.
 The aquarium reopened on November 5, 2018 with an all-new interior.

 The octagonal building includes a Spanish tile roof and large gooseneck reflectors to improve lighting.

 Fishing

 Many activities around the pier involve fishing, surfing, and various beach activities.

-According to Pierfishing.com the sandy beach area yields the normal surf species; barred surfperch, croakers, small rays and guitarfish (shovelnose shark).
+According to Pierfishing.com the sandy beach area yields the normal surf species: barred surfperch, croakers, small rays and guitarfish (shovelnose shark).
 The pier is known for barred surfperch fishing.
 At times, anglers catch hundreds of them within an hour of time, using mainly small jigs and sand crabs.
 The area around the pilings yields pileperch, walleye surfperch, silver surfperch, and other common pier species.
 Mid-pier, casting away from the pier, yields small tom cod (white croaker) and herring (queenfish), jacksmelt, yellowfin croaker and an occasional halibut.

-Action at the end of the pier is improved by the surrounding artificial reef which is located about 65 ft from the end.
-Fish at the deepest water end include bonito, Pacific mackerel, jack mackerel, barracuda, an occasional white seabass or even yellowtail, and reef visitors like kelp bass, sand bass and sculpin (scorpionfish).
+Action at the end of the pier is improved by the surrounding artificial reef, which is located about 65 ft from the end.
+Fish at the deepest water end include bonito, Pacific mackerel, jack mackerel, barracuda, an occasional white sea bass or even yellowtail, and reef visitors like kelp bass, sand bass and sculpin (scorpionfish).
 The resident species in Santa Monica Bay may be dangerous to eat, but those that migrate in and out of the bay are considered safe to eat.
 A variety of baits are utilized.